Defense Against Domestic Violence in Arizona

 Charges for domestic violence in Arizona could be either a misdemeanor or a felony.
 If found guilty of domestic violence, certain aggravated and mitigated circumstances may increase or decrease the sentencing for your charge.
 Penalties range from six months in jail with mandatory classes, up two and a half years in prison.

-When your future depends on a strong defense, trust Coolidge Law to take the time to listen carefully, answer questions, and customize a defense strategy to help you succeed in the legal process.
+When your future depends on a strong defense, trust Coolidge Law (a criminal defense specialist in Phoenix) to take the time to listen carefully, answer questions, and customize a defense strategy to help you succeed in the legal process.
 Give us a call to discuss your legal needs.

 Images used under creative commons license – commercial use (1/17/2018) Samir Luther (Flickr)